SUMMIT, NJ – A track equipment derailment disrupted train service Wednesday morning for some New Jersey Transit commuters, NJ.com reported.

 Investigators are looking into the cause of the derailment.

-The New Jersey accident attorneys of Brach Eichler Trial Lawyers provide these blog posts to keep our neighbors informed about collisions and accidents across the Garden State.
+The New Jersey accident attorneys of Brach Eichler Injury Lawyers provide these blog posts to keep our neighbors informed about collisions and accidents across the Garden State.
 They should not be construed as legal advice.
 However, if you or someone you love has been injured in an accident and someone else is at fault, we would like to discuss your case with you.
 Contact us today to begin a free, no-obligation consultation.